luca-s/mpi-master-slave/README.md

 ## Profiling (the master process)

-Eventually you'll probably like to profile your code to understand if there are bottlenecs.

-First include the profiling module and create one profiler onject somewhere in the code
+Eventually you'll probably like to profile your code to understand if there are bottlenecks.
+To do that you have to first include the profiling module and create one profiler object somewhere in the code

 ```python